On the decomposability of mod 2 cohomological invariants of Weyl groups: Preparations for the proof

-Throughout this part~$\gk$ denotes a field of characteristic not~$2$ which contains a square root of~$-1$.
+Throughout this part~$\gk$ denotes a field of characteristic not~$2$.
 When we compute the invariants of an irreducible Weyl group~$W=W(\Sigma)$, where~$\Sigma$ is an irreducible root system we assume also that the characteristic of~$\gk$ and the order of~$G$ are coprime.

 \smallbreak